samatt/CardReader/README.md

+# HID Card Reader Arduino Library

+## Overview
-This library will allow you to read iClass DH cards with a multiClass HID Card Reader using Clock and Data Protocol.
+This library will allow you to read iClass DH cards with a multiClass HID Card Reader.

-As Surya and I get different types of cards, we will add functionality to the library.
-Aslo, when we get a Wiegand Protocol Card Reader, we will also add that.
+These card readers come in two flavors: Wiegand protocol or Clock and Data protocol.

+**This library currently supports the Clock and Data protocol**.
+Readers that use the Clock and data protocol should have a 'CD' in the model name.

+At the moment you need to include

+`void readBit() {
+reader.readBit();
+}`

+ in the main sketch and attach it to an interrupt in setup()

+`attachInterrupt(1, readBit, RISING);`

 You'll see in the example file there is a wrapper function for attachInterrupt() in the setup function.
-We will work on integrating this into the library so the user doesn't have to worry about it.
+We will work on